JanHerca/urantiapedia/output/wikijs/en/article/John_B_Parkinson/The_astronomical_secrets_of_the_sky.md

 At the time _The Urantia Book_ was published, in 1955, there were no known astronomical locations or astrophysical structures that could be correlated with the knowledge imparted about the basic administrative units known as the “system” or the “Constellation,” as described. defines in the following passages:

 > 1. _The system._ The basic unit of the supergovernment is composed of about a thousand inhabited or habitable worlds.
 Bright suns, cold worlds, planets too close to hot suns, and other spheres unsuitable as creature dwellings are not included in this group.
 These thousand worlds adapted to support life are called a system, but in the youngest systems, only a relatively small number of these worlds can be inhabited.
-Each inhabited planet is headed by a Planetary Prince, and each local system has an architectural sphere as its headquarters, being governed by a System Sovereign.
-[UB 15:2.3](/en/The_Urantia_Book/15#p2_3)
+Each inhabited planet is headed by a Planetary Prince, and each local system has an architectural sphere as its headquarters, being governed by a System Sovereign. <a id="a76_585"></a>[UB 15:2.3](/en/The_Urantia_Book/15#p2_3)
 >
 > 2. _The constellation._ One hundred systems (about 100,000 habitable planets) form a constellation.
 Each constellation has an architectural headquarters sphere and is presided over by three Vorondadek Sons, the Most Highs.
-Each constellation also has as its observer a Faithful of Days, the ambassador of the Paradise Trinity.
-[UB 15:2.4](/en/The_Urantia_Book/15#p2_4)
+Each constellation also has as its observer a Faithful of Days, the ambassador of the Paradise Trinity. <a id="a78_329"></a>[UB 15:2.4](/en/The_Urantia_Book/15#p2_4)
 >
 > 3. _The local universe._ One hundred constellations (about 10,000,000 habitable planets) constitute a local universe.
 Each local universe has a magnificent architectural headquarters world and is governed by one of the co-ordinate Creator Sons of God of the Michael order.
-Each universe is blessed by the presence of a Union of Days, the representative of the Paradise Trinity.
-[UB 15:2.5](/en/The_Urantia_Book/15#p2_5)
+Each universe is blessed by the presence of a Union of Days, the representative of the Paradise Trinity. <a id="a80_380"></a>[UB 15:2.5](/en/The_Urantia_Book/15#p2_5)

 Aside from our solar system and then going up to much larger structures like Gould's belt and Orion's arm on a galactic scale, much of the intermediate level of astronomical detail that we might identify as part of a “system” or “constellation” according to the revelation was missing until about twenty years ago when the details of the Local Astrophysical Bubble and the network of interstellar clouds that populate this huge bubble were discovered.